-January 1: Get Started With a Vegan Starter Kit
+January 2: Get Started With a Vegan Starter Kit

 Did you know that you could save nearly 200 animals per year just by going vegan?
 That’s right—being vegan saves lives.
 So order yourself a free vegan starter kit, which will guide you through making the transition to a healthier, happier, longer life.

-January 4: Discover How Good Vegan Takeout Is
+January 3: Discover How Good Vegan Takeout Is

 Support a local vegan restaurant by ordering takeout and leaving a positive review online.
 If you’re in Los Angeles, we highly recommend Shojin or Compton Vegan.
 But you may be surprised how many vegan paradises can be found in small towns, too—check out HappyCow to discover them all.

-January 5: Try Vegan Meat
+January 4: Try Vegan Meat

 Eating animal flesh means that a thinking, feeling cow, pig, bird, or fish—an individual who was someone’s family member or friend—was killed.
 But from local co-ops to big-box stores (including Target and Walmart), retailers are stocking more vegan meat options, such as Beyond Meat, than ever before, making it really easy to spare sentient beings.
 So head to your local grocery store and opt for one of these vegan meats.

-January 6: Persuade Your Local Store to Stock More Vegan Products
+January 5: Persuade Your Local Store to Stock More Vegan Products

 In just a few easy steps, you can help get more vegan food in a local grocery store.
 All you have to do is ask.
 Follow our simple step-by-step guide.

-January 7: Treat Yo’ Self to a Vegan Treat
+January 6: Treat Yo’ Self to a Vegan Treat

 When you opt for vegan ice cream and other dairy-free desserts, you’re treating cows, too.
-And since shops like Dairy Queen as well as brands like Ben & Jerry’s and Häagen-Dazs offer exciting vegan ice cream options, your January 7 action may just be the easiest, tastiest one on this list.
+And since shops like Dairy Queen as well as brands like Ben & Jerry’s and Häagen-Dazs offer exciting vegan ice cream options, your January 6 action may just be the easiest, tastiest one on this list.

-January 8: Donate Vegan Food to Those in Need
+January 9: Donate Vegan Food to Those in Need

 You’re giving yourself a gift by going vegan, so consider paying that gift forward: Donate vegan food to a local food bank.
 Food banks distribute donations to communities and individuals in need—and contributing vegan nonperishable items is a great way to include animals in your charitable giving.

-January 11: Try Vegan Fish
+January 10: Try Vegan Fish

 Fish are smart, social animals with their own unique personalities—they’re not here for us to hook, net, or eat.
 But vegan fish is good eatin’ eight days a week.
 Visit a local supermarket and pick up Gardein Fishless Filets, Sophie’s Kitchen Vegan Crab Cakes, or Good Catch Fish-Free Tuna.
 Check out the other vegan seafood products available in stores.

-January 12: Get Cookin’ and Get Social
+January 11: Get Cookin’ and Get Social

-January 14: Swap Congealed Cow Secretions for Delicious, Pus-Free Vegan Cheese
+January 12: Swap Congealed Cow Secretions for Delicious, Pus-Free Vegan Cheese

 For mac ’n’ cheese, homemade pizza, a charcuterie board, or any other grub involving cheese, try one of the many delicious, dairy-free cheeses that grace supermarket shelves today.
 Because stealing calves away from their mothers is never OK.

-January 15: Give the Gift of Helping Someone Going Vegan
+January 13: Give the Gift of Helping Someone Going Vegan

 Giving is as good as receiving!
 So help spread the cheer: Give a vegan gift basket to a neighbor, friend, or family member—anyone who’s not yet made the compassionate switch.
 Fill it with items like vegan wine, vegan snacks, compelling books, and vegan chocolate boxes.
 You will 100% find a perfect animal-friendly gift from caring PETA Business Friends—such as The Vegan Life Shop—at the PETA Mall.
 (PETA is a participant of the 2023 Vegavenger Scavenger Hunt.
 Its “Secret Number” is 100).

-January 18: Urge Your Favorite Eateries to Go Vegan, Too
+January 16: Urge Your Favorite Eateries to Go Vegan, Too

 Let the management at a local café or restaurant know how you feel about their vegan options.
 (Politely, of course!)
 PETA makes it easy with our vegan restaurant comment cards.